Money in Colombia

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The Fedesarrollo consumer confidence index came in at minus 34.3 in May, deteriorating marginally from April’s minus 34.2.
+The Fedesarrollo consumer confidence index came in at minus 3.0 in September, improving from minus 8.2 in August, logging the highest reading since January 2020.

-Consumer prices increased 1.00% in May over the previous month, picking up from April’s 0.59% rise.
+Consumer prices rose 0.38% in September over the previous month, moderating from August’s 0.45% increase.